 Now this isnt the first instance where Instagram have tried copying Snapchat.
 In 2014, they released an app called Bolt.
 The app lets you quickly send a photo (or video) to a friend, which then disappears once it's been read.
 So it's not uncommon they'll steal each others ideas every so often.
 But what is interesting is, how will the small apps gain momentum to become a big shot, when at every turn, the fat cats are taking and adapting their ideas.
 It doesn't seem fair if you ask me.

-11 MONTHS AGO BY MICHAEL WILDE
+ABOUT 1 YEAR AGO BY MICHAEL WILDE